clintcparker/clintcparker.github.com/_posts/2022-02-24-rdp-tunnels.md

 4. now you can ssh into the box directly
     ```
-    $> ssh me-ext@wormhole.example.com
+    $> ssh me-ssh@wormhole.example.com
     ```

 5. But let's take this further for RDP and setup local forwarding

     ```
-    $> ssh -L 56789:127.0.0.1:3389 me-ext@wormhole.example.com
+    $> ssh -L 56789:127.0.0.1:3389 me-ssh@wormhole.example.com
     ```

 6. Setup pub key and add to host
     ```
-    cat ./.ssh/id_rsa.pub | ssh -l me-ext wormhole.example.com "echo | Out-File -FilePath ~/.ssh authorized_keys -Append"
+    cat ./.ssh/id_rsa.pub | ssh me-ssh@wormhole.example.com "echo | Out-File -FilePath ~/.ssh/authorized_keys -Append"
     ```

 ### Further thoughts

-Connect to the tunnel from the client machine on startup https://mpharrigan.com/2016/05/17/background-ssh.html
+- Connect to the tunnel from the client machine on startup https://mpharrigan.com/2016/05/17/background-ssh.html

-Remove the password from the newly created user
+- Remove the password from the newly created user
-Change default ports (ssh, RDP)
+- Change default ports (ssh, RDP)
-Restrict RDP access to 127.0.0.1 only
+- Restrict RDP access to 127.0.0.1 only
-Create a host and client scripts to just take care of all of this
+- Create a host and client scripts to just take care of all of this